AcademySoftwareFoundation/OpenColorIO/docs/guides/authoring/overview.rst

 Required.

-A "role" is an alias to a colorspaces, which can be used by applications to perform task-specific color transforms without requiring the user to select a colorspace by name.
+A "role" is an alias to a color space, which can be used by applications to perform task-specific color transforms without requiring the user to select a color space by name.

-For example, the Nuke node OCIOLogConvert: instead of requiring the user to select the appropriate log colorspace, the node performs a transform between ``scene_linear`` and ``compositing_log``, and the OCIO config specifies the project-appropriate colorspaces.
-This simplifies life for artists, as they don't have to remember which is the correct log colorspace for the current project - the OCIOLogConvert always does the correct thing.
+For example, the Nuke node OCIOLogConvert: instead of requiring the user to select the appropriate log color space, the node performs a transform between ``scene_linear`` and ``compositing_log``, and the OCIO config specifies the project-appropriate color spaces.
+This simplifies life for artists, as they don't have to remember which is the correct log color space for the current project - the OCIOLogConvert always does the correct thing.